 Since the turn of the century, bonds have outperformed stocks by more than double…and with significantly less risk.

-In fact, since the Barclays Aggregate Bond Index was created in 1976, there have only been 3 years where bonds generated a negative return (-3% in 1994, -1% in 1999 and -2% in 2013).
+In fact, since the Barclays Aggregate Bond Index was created in 1976, there have only been 4 years where bonds generated a negative return (-3% in 1994, -1% in 1999, -2% in 2013, and -2% in 2021).
 Accordingly, we feel that most investors should consider allocations to fixed income assets in the 40 – 75% range depending on risk tolerances.